John Attebury sent in some comments about an very low approach.

 A few weeks ago an article popped up in the headlines and on internet detailing a little diversion of Global War on Terror funds to a "Senior Leader Comfort Capsule".
 It was fruitlessly renamed to "Senior Leader Intransit Conference Capsule" to avoid any embarrassment at the excess and waste of funds.
 They should still hang their heads in shame that our tax money is being spent this way (but of course, they won't.)

-You can read about the controversy and see lots of detailed documents about this waste of taxpayer funds at this link: Project On Government Oversight
+You can see lots of detailed documents about waste of taxpayer funds at this link: Project On Government Oversight

 For my money, they should simply strap these VIP types to a beat up old pallet